What is AviSynth?

 AviSynth FAQ, Guides and Advanced topics

 - AviSynth FAQ - Answers to many common problems.

 - Aspect ratios explained - Introduction to aspect ratios (DAR, PAR, SAR), and how to use that for resizing your clip.

 - Guides - Tips on specific conversion types and common tasks.

-- Advanced topics - About topics such as the Chroma Upsampling Error, color conversions, hybrid video, motion compensation, 10-bit video and other advanced subjects.
+- Advanced topics - About topics such as the Chroma Upsampling Error, color conversions, hybrid video, motion compensation, high bit depth video and other advanced subjects.

 - Advanced Scripting Tips - Using recursion, weaving 3 clips, and other programming tips.

 - The official project.